 - what is the purpose of the return journey that an applicant is making to his/her home country?
 Is this nothing more than just to seek re-entry to the UK?;

 - the ties of an applicant to his country such as:

 - is an applicant is registered with the tax authorities of his/her home country?

 - are the children of the applicant attending schools in the UK?

 - the information on previous applications.
-For instance, if the previous application to settle in the UK through the family route has been refused, and an applicant merely intends to enter as a visitor so as to join the British or settled family in the UK.
+For instance, if the previous application to settle in the UK through the family route has been refused.
+And an applicant merely intends to enter so as to join the family in the UK.

 6) The risk perception of an applicant’s country of residence

 Certainly, an ECO has the necessary information relating to the situation of an applicant’s country of residence.
 Therefore, the political, economic and security situation of an applicant’s country of residence and nationality are important considerations during the UK visitor visa application assessment process.